jloiz/to-do-app-in-go/README.md

 # to-do-app-in-go
-A learning repo to create a simple CRUD app in go to get to grips with the language
+A learning repo to create a simple CRUD app in go using GoFiber and a postgres database with Go database connection utilities

+Utilitises:
+- godotenv
+- lib/pq
+- gofiber
+- database/sql